thinkjson/binutils/readme.md

 ## Commands

-	decide [options]
-		Choose an option from a whitespace separated list provided on the command line.
-		Supports glob syntax.
+Run `binutils` to see a list of commands.
+Run a command with no arguments to see usage.